FreeCodeCamp: Quincy Larson and pre-freeCodeCamp

+Launch in 2014

 freeCodeCamp was launched in October 2014 and incorporated as Free Code Camp, Inc. The founder, Quincy Larson, is a software developer who took up programming after graduate school and created freeCodeCamp as a way to streamline a student's progress from beginner to being job-ready.

 In a 2015 podcast interview, he summarized his motivation for creating freeCodeCamp as follows: freeCodeCamp is my effort to correct the extremely inefficient and circuitous way I learned to code.
 I'm committing my career and the rest of my life towards making this process as efficient and painless as possible. [...]
 All those things that made learning to code a nightmare to me are things that we are trying to fix with freeCodeCamp.

 The original curriculum focused on MongoDB, Express.js, AngularJS, and Node.js and was estimated to take 800 hours to complete.
 Many of the lessons were links to free material on other platforms, such as Codecademy, Stanford, or Code School.
 The course was broken up into “Waypoints” (quick, interactive tutorials), “Bonfires” (algorithm challenges), “Ziplines” (front-end projects), and “Basejumps” (full-stack projects).
 Completing the front-end and full-stack projects awarded the student with respective certificates.

+Curriculum update and developer survey in 2016

 The curriculum was updated in January 2016 to rely less on outside material, remove the unconventional section names, and switch focus from AngularJS to React.js as the front-end library of choice.
 There were a number of additions to the coursework, including D3.js and Sass, which brought the total time estimate to 2,080 hours and two more certificates, data visualization, and back-end.